-At a political level, given South Africa's firm commitment to the African Renaissance and its attendant features of stability and democratisation on the continent, South Africa previously played an important role in assisting to find a peaceful resolution to the stalemate following the disputed Presidential Elections in Cote d'Ivoire.
+At a political level, given South Africa's firm commitment to the African Renaissance and its attendant features of stability and democratisation on the continent, the country previously played an important role in assisting to find a peaceful resolution to the stalemate following the disputed Presidential Elections in Cote d'Ivoire.

 Bilateral trade between South Africa and Cote D'Ivoire has experienced an upward trend.
-South African investors are present in the following sectors: banking, transport and telecommunications, namely: Standard Bank, SAA and the MTN Group.
+South African investors are present in the following sectors: banking, transport and telecommunications.